THE BEST COFFEE

 Coffee & Cake

 The cherry on top?
 The prices across the board were also pretty sweet.
-Even with the additional ¥100 for almond mylk, the price was on par with my other option: Starbucks (whom I grew to love).
+Even with the additional ¥100 for almond mylk, the price was on par with my only other option: Starbucks.